rrwick/Basecalling-comparison/README.md

 ### Assembly identity

-Before assembly, I used [Porechop](https://github.com/rrwick/Porechop) and [Filtlong](https://github.com/rrwick/Filtlong) to clean up the read set.
+Before assembly, I used [Porechop](https://github.com/rrwick/Porechop) and [Filtlong](https://github.com/rrwick/Filtlong) to clean up the read set*.
 I then assembled with [Unicycler](https://github.com/rrwick/Unicycler).
 Unicycler conducts multiple rounds of [Racon](https://github.com/isovic/racon), so the final assembly accuracy is defined by the Racon consensus (which in my experience is a bit higher accuracy than a [Canu](https://github.com/marbl/canu) assembly).

 To get a distribution of assembly identity, I used [`chop_up_assembly.py`](chop_up_assembly.py) to divide the assembly into 10 kbp 'reads' which were assessed in the same way as the actual reads ([`read_length_identity.py`](read_length_identity.py)).
 When possible, I then used [Nanopolish](https://github.com/jts/nanopolish) [v0.7.1](https://github.com/jts/nanopolish/releases/tag/v0.7.1) to improve the assembly and assessed identity again.

-This was only possible with some of the basecallers.
+> <sup>* I did use Filtlong's reference-based mode (using Illumina reads) with trimming and splitting, so this assembly isn't _truly_ ONT-only.
+However, I found that doing so led to more consistent assemblies (always getting one contig per replicon) which made it a lot easier to compare them.</sup>

 # Results